canmom/canmom.github.io/fiction/undefinedbehaviour.md

 My efforts got some praise as well.
 You know, one or two lines in the reviews saying the 'graphics' are 'pretty good'.
 But really it's what they *didn't* say.
 Nobody complaining about frame drops, no crashes on unusual hardware, no motion sickness for the VR players.
 (All ten of them.)

 Let me tell you about the game.
-We called it TRISMEGISTUS.
+We called it <cite>TRISMEGISTUS</cite>.
 It was one of those overambitious heartbreaker projects that is like a candle to the indie developer moth: an immersive RPG with a robust simulation.
 We used a heavily customised version of Bevy for the engine.
 There was networked coop, even, with proper rollback netcode.
 Violet was the head writer, and she cooked up this wonderful branching narrative with five different factions.
 You could side with the Seelie or Unseelie Courts, or the Alchemists, the Homunculi, the Jellies... or take it your own way, and whatever you did would advantage one side or another and trigger events all over the map.
 I'm pretty sure it was based on an old tabletop campaign she'd run.
 She worked like a machine.
 I can't even pretend to know half the things that could happen, and I've kept the script on my hard drive for years since.

 We were all very energised after that.
 Violet came round a few times, fizzing with new ideas for the game.
 Obviously, we got everyone in the polycule to play it.